Commercial Debt Collection Statutes for North Carolina

 (c) “Collection agency” does not mean:

-(6) Duly licensed real estate brokers and agents when the claims or accounts being handled by the broker or agent are related to or are in connection with the broker’s or agent’s regular real estate business;
+• (5) Duly licensed real estate brokers and agents when handling claims related to their regular real estate business;

 N.C.
 Gen. Stat. § 58-70-15(c) (West, WESTLAW through S.L.
 2005-154 of the 2005 Reg.
 Sess.).